 There may be a risk of corrosion if there is no silica gel to keep the humidity low.
 Corrosion may cause power loss or failure of electronic components which may lead to data loss.

 The silica gel pack slides down between the batteries and the POD housing.

 Additional requirements

-In order to run the CPOD software and download data from SD cards, you need a computer running Microsoft Windows 95, NT, 2000, XT, Server 2003, Vista or Windows 7.
+In order to run the CPOD software and download data from SD cards, you need a computer running Microsoft Windows.